suyogpatil/python-flask-mongodb/cloud-deployment/README.md

   - Standalone mongodb instance without authentication (Need extra configuration for authentication and cluster mode.Out of scope for this testing)

+  - for persistent storage of mongodb we have used hostpath but we can use advanced storage solutions(https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/)

 ## Procedure to deploy